aripollak/rbenv-bundler-ruby-version/README.md

 rbenv-bundler-ruby-version
 ==========================

-Plugin for [rbenv](https://github.com/sstephenson/rbenv) to use a ruby version from[bundler](http://bundler.io/)'s Gemfile.
-If a custom Ruby version is not already defined per-shell or locally (like in `.ruby-version`, this looks for a Ruby version in the current tree's Gemfile and uses that version.
+Plugin for [rbenv](https://github.com/sstephenson/rbenv) to use a ruby version from [bundler](http://bundler.io/)'s Gemfile.
+If a custom Ruby version is not already defined per-shell or locally per-directory (like in `.ruby-version`), this looks for a Ruby version in the current tree's Gemfile and uses that version.

 Installation
 ------------